Siguza/psychicpaper/docs/index.md

 #### 1.2 Historical background

 Back in fall 2016 [I wrote my first kernel exploit][cl0ver], which was based on the infamous "Pegasus vulnerabilities".
 Those were memory corruptions in the XNU kernel in a function called `OSUnserializeBinary`, which is a subordinate of another function called `OSUnserializeXML`.
-These two functions are used to parse not exactly XML data, but rather plist data - they are _the way_ to parse plist data in the kernel.
+These two functions are used to parse not exactly XML data, but rather plist data - they are _the_ way of parsing plist data in the kernel.
 Now given the vulnerabilities I had just written an exploit for, and the still janky-looking code those two functions consisted of, in January 2017 I began looking through them in the hopes of finding further memory corruption bugs.

 At the same time, I was in the process of figuring out how to build an iOS app without Xcode.
 Partly because I wanted to understand what's really going on under the hood, and partly because I just hate GUIs for development, especially when you Google how to do something, and the answer is a series of 17 "click here and there"s that are no longer valid because all the GUI stuff moved somewhere else in the last update.